tonycamero/foundry/CHARTER.md

 	-	ii.
 TSC members may be removed by a two-thirds vote of the other TSC members, with the impacted individual ineligible to participate in the vote.

 	-	iii.
-Any TSC member that misses three (3) consecutive meetings shall be automatically suspended from eligibility to vote until having attended two meetings consecutively.
-For avoidance of doubt, the suspended TSC member shall be eligible to vote in the second consecutive meeting.
+Any TSC member who misses three (3) consecutive meetings shall be automatically suspended from eligibility to vote until having attended two meetings consecutively.
+For the avoidance of doubt, the suspended TSC member shall be eligible to vote in the second consecutive meeting.

 	-	iv.
 The TSC agenda will be set by the TSC.
 However, it is expected that TSC discussions and decisions will cover: